 What better way to watch the sunset in an exotic location like this, than on board a boat with a cocktail in your hand?!
 Samba Cruise offers party boat trips three times a week along with reggae cruises on Thursdays!

-Gili T: Diving and Snorkelling
+Diving and Snorkelling In Gili Trawangan

 While the Gili Islands don’t offer as much in the way of underwater life as Raja Ampat or Komodo, diving is still pretty good.
 There are tonnes of dive shops along Main Street offering Padi courses and daily dive trips to Shark Point and Deep Turbo.
 Once in the water there’s a chance you might see manta rays, turtles, whitetip sharks and more.